Economics Majors and Minors

 From developing an economic way of thinking to mastering the tools of the trade, graduates of the economics programs will:

-- Demonstrate knowledge of the major concepts, historical and theoretical perspectives, and empirical findings in microeconomics and macroeconomics;
+- Demonstrate knowledge of major concepts, including analytical and mathematical tools, and empirical findings in microeconomic and macroeconomic theory.

-- Understand and apply research methods in economics, including data analysis and reporting; and
+- Understand and apply basic research methods in economics, including data analysis and be able to effectively communicate and report that analysis.

 Economics of Race and Inequality